Organic chemistry in the first phases of Solar-type protostars: PROTOPLANETARY DISKS: WHERE ORGANICS ARE BURIED

 \subsection{iCOMs in Class 0 protoplanetary disks}

-Many recent observations show that circumstellar disks are present in Class 0 protostars, still embedded in infalling-rotating envelopes.
-The dust absorption as well as the line emission from the infalling envelopes easily mask the line emission from the disk itself, in particular weak iCOMs lines.
-A remarkable exception is represented by the archetypal protostellar disk around HH 212-mm, located in Orion B. The HH 212 system has been observed with ALMA down to the spatial resolution of $\sim$ 10 au, resolving in dust continuum emission the edge-on disk with a radius of about 60 au.
-The disk shows an obscured equatorial plane caused by high optical depth near the midplane \citep{Lee2017a}.
-A large number of iCOMs with high abundances with respect to H$_2$ have been detected towards the HH 212 disk \citep[see Fig. \ref{fig:HH212} from][]{Lee2019}: CH$_3$OH with $\sim 10^{-7}$, HCOOH with $\sim 10^{-9}$, CH$_3$CHO with $\sim 10^{-9}$, HCOOCH$_3$ with $\sim 10^{-9}$ and NH$_2$CHO with $\sim 10^{-10}$.
-More specifically, iCOMs have been observed only in the vertical outer layers, at $\pm$ 40 au from the equatorial plane.
-The kinematical analysis reveals that the chemical enrichment occurs in rings rotating in the same way as both the inner envelope \citep[e.g.][]{Codella2018} and the SiO jet \citep{Lee2017c}.
-This picture raises the question of the origin of this iCOM-rich structure, either in mild shocks associated with a centrifugal barrier or {\it passive} heating from the protostar radiation or both \citep[e.g.][]{Codella2018,Codella2019,Lee2017b,Lee2019}.
-Similar results are also reported for IRAS 16293-2422A \citep{Oya2016}.
-Also, the lack of iCOM emission towards the equatorial plane leaves the open question on a real decrease of iCOM abundances or, again, a bias introduced by the dust emission, which is optically thick at sub-millimeter frequencies.
-Observations at lower frequencies, e.g. using the cm-spectral window, would be instructive in revealing the chemical composition of the gas in the equatorial plane.
+Many recent observations show that circumstellar disks are present in Class 0 protostars , still embedded in infalling-rotating envelopes.
+The dust absorption as well as the line emission from the infalling envelopes easily mask the line emission from the disk itself, in particular weak iCOM lines.

+A remarkable exception is represented by the archetypal protostellar disk around HH 212-mm , located in Orion B. The HH 212 system has been observed with ALMA with a spatial resolution of up to $\sim 10$ au, revealing a dusty edge-on disk with a radius of $\sim 60$ au.
+The disk is obscured along the equatorial plane because of the high dust optical depth \citep[Fig. \ref{fig:sec5-HH212}:][]{Lee2017a,Lee2019}.
+Several iCOMs have been detected towards the HH 212 disk \citep[e.g.][]{Codella2018,Codella2019,Lee2017b,Lee2019} with the following abundances (with respect to H$_2$): [CH$_3$OH] $\sim 10^{-7}$, [HCOOH] $\sim 10^{-9}$, [CH$_3$CHO] $\sim 10^{-9}$, [HCOOCH$_3$] $\sim 10^{-9}$ and [NH$_2$CHO] $\sim 10^{-10}$.
+More specifically, iCOMs have been observed only in the upper outer disk layers, at $\pm$ 40 au from the equatorial plane \citep[Fig. \ref{fig:sec5-HH212}:][]{Lee2019}.
+In addition, \citet{Lee2022-h212} found a stratified radial distribution, with the outer emission radius increasing from 24 au for NH$_2$CHO, to 36 au for CH$_3$CHO, 40 au for CH$_3$OH, and to 48 au for H$_2$CO (Fig. \ref{fig:sec5-HH212-2022}).
+The increasing outer radii are consistent with the decreasing molecules BEs, suggesting that these species are thermally desorbed from the dust icy mantles at the different radii because of the dust heating from the central object and, therefore, not because of shocks or other non-thermal processes (\S ~\ref{subsec:sec2-mantle-desorption}).
+The HH 212 iCOM stratification is similar to that also observed towards NGC1333-SVS13A \citep{Bianchi2022-svs13} and described in \S ~\ref{subsec:sec4-icom-census} (see also Fig. \ref{fig:sec4-dust-BE-scheme}).
+Finally, the lack of iCOM emission towards the equatorial plane is probably due to the dust absorption at sub-mm wavelengths (Fig. \ref{fig:sec5-HH212}).
+Observations at lower frequencies, e.g. in the cm, would be necessary to reveal the gas chemical composition in the equatorial plane.